megame24/Maintenance-Tracker/README.md

 [Click here](https://megame24.github.io/Maintenance-Tracker/) to view the app on github pages.

-The link to the api deployed to heroku: https://in-maintenance-tracker.herokuapp.com/api/v1
+The link to the API deployed to heroku: https://in-maintenance-tracker.herokuapp.com/api/v1

+The link to the API documentation: https://in-maintenance-tracker.herokuapp.com/api/v1/docs

 ## Features